 Information and communication technologies (ICT) today permeate all areas of life and fields of application, making them the economy’s number one innovation driver.

-The Project Management Agency in DLR (PT-DLR) consists of the working areas “ICT Strategy and EU Synergies”, “Communications Technology”, “Electronics and Electronics Systems” and “Software Systems and Knowledge Technologies”, which provide services to four different divisions of the BMBF.
+The DLR Project Management Agency (DLR-PT) consists of the working areas “ICT Strategy and EU Synergies”, “Communications Technology”, “Electronics and Electronics Systems” and “Software Systems and Knowledge Technologies”, which provide services to four different divisions of the BMBF.
 PT-IT has been performing project management duties for the Ministry for many years, covering a range of topics in several R&D key areas aimed at application-oriented, holistic, interdisciplinary research and development funding and long-term economic effects in the field of information and communication technologies (ICT).

 The funded projects are largely joint projects carried out with several consortium partners and lasting up to five years, and have entailed the development and application of substantial expertise in research funding, technology and market trends.
 In addition to technological innovations, the funded projects have allowed us to gain important knowledge and experience in areas such as legal frameworks, business models, standardisation and social acceptance.
 The Project Management Agency can also draw on a wide range of administrative experience in working with an SMB clientele that often has no previous experience of project funding, and with highly heterogeneous consortia.